 LA-MPI was designed with the assumption that terascale clusters are unreliable.
 In particular, the increasing functionality of hardware, especially with respect to data integrity, does not eliminate the need for additional software to ensure end-to-end reliability.
-We have shown that it is indeed possible to provide end-to-end reliability in a message-passing system without significant overhead.
+LA-MPI's novelty is that it provides end-to-end reliability in a high performance message-passing system without significant overhead on a wide variety of network transports and devices.